rapidsai/cudf/cpp/docs/TESTING.md

 ignoring nullability.

 Note "equivalent type".
-Most types are equivalent if and only they are equal. `fixed_point` types are the exception.
+Most types are equivalent if and only they are equal. `fixed_point` types are one exception.
 They are equivalent if the representation type is equal, even if they have different scales.
+Nested type columns can be equivalent in the case where they both have zero size, but one has children (also empty) and the other does not.
+For columns with nonzero size, both equals and equivalent expect equal number of children.

 #### `expect_columns_equal`